lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 				</div>
 			</td>
 			<td>
 				Disables the controller.
+Default is <code>false</code>.

-		<p>The Controller is an internal background process which runs maintenance tasks.
-Default is <code>false</code>.</p>
+				<p>The Controller is an internal background process which runs maintenance tasks.</p>

 				<strong>On Startup</strong><br>
 				<ul>